rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     $ sudo pulse-generator unload-driver

 Pulses are generated by a kernel driver in a spin loop that constantly checks the system time with a kernel function `do_gettimeofday()` that returns the time within about half a microsecond so that, as soon as the specified times occur, the GPIO output(s) are asserted.
-This technique inherantly has high linearity because time on the local clock is linear to within the error introduced by flicker noise in the clock oscillator.
+This technique inherently has high linearity because time on the local clock is linear to within the error introduced by flicker noise in the clock oscillator.

 The pulse-generator does not use interrupts - a fact that appears to minimize sporadic system latency.
 After each pulse is generated, pulse-generator prints the time of occurrence to the console.
 If a pulse is delayed more than 1 microsecond by latency it is omitted and a message to that effect is printed followed by the time the omitted pulse would have occurred.
 This typically occurs only a few times in 24 hours.

 ### The interrupt-timer Utility {#the-interrupt-timer-utility}

 To time interrupts generated by external pulses, a second utility, "interrupt-timer" is provided that is also installed on the RPi along with pps-client.
 The interrupt-timer utility is insensitive to omitted interrupt pulses.
-When it receives a pulse, it prints the reception time of the interrupt to the terminal and also records a distribution of the fractional seconds part of the time to a file `/var/local/pps-timer-distrib-forming` that is copied to `/var/local/pps-timer-distrib` every 24 hours.
+When it receives a pulse, it prints the reception time of the interrupt to the terminal and also records a distribution of the fractional seconds part of the time to a file `/var/local/timer-distrib-forming` that is copied to `/var/local/timer-distrib` every 24 hours.
 This timing-collection mode is used to validate the accuracy of pps-client.
 For the details see the [Testing Accuracy](#testing-accuracy) section below.

 The interrupt-timer can be run from the command line of any terminal communicating with the RPi.
 To use it, load the driver specifying the GPIO number of the pin that will provide the interrupt: